Ahmet Ergurum

 About

-I employ computational and experimental methods to investigate how polarization and emerging technologies are influencing international security and foreign policy.
+I employ computational and experimental methods to study how domestic politics and emerging technologies shape international security and foreign policy

-My work has been published or is forthcoming in International Political Science Review, International Relations, and edited volumes from Routledge and Wiley.
+My work has been published or is forthcoming in International Political Science Review, International Relations, and edited volumes from Routledge, Springer, Oxford Research Encyclopedia of African History and Wiley.
 I have also contributed policy analysis on regional energy security and conflict dynamics for think tanks and research institutions.

-I am a Ph.D. student at the University of Wisconsin-Milwaukee, where I am a recipient of the UWM Chancellor's Award.
-I hold M.A. and B.A. degrees in International Relations from Bilkent University.
+I am a Ph.D. candidate at the University of Wisconsin-Milwaukee, where I am a recipient of the UWM Chancellor's Award.
+I hold M.A. and B.A. degrees in International Relations from Bilkent University in Turkey.

 Contact